photosynthesis-team/piq/README.rst

 Usage Examples
 ---------------

-Image-based metrics
+Image-Based metrics
 ^^^^^^^^^^^^^^^^^^^
-The group of metrics (such as PSNR, SSIM, BRISQUE) takes image or images as input.
+The group of metrics (such as PSNR, SSIM, BRISQUE) takes an image or a pair of images as input to compute a distance between them.
 We have a functional interface, which returns a metric value, and a class interface, which allows to use any metric as a loss function.